slott56/Stingray-Reader/source/cobol_loader.rst

 It could be done in the parser, also.

+Since ``9(5)V99`` is common, precision is easily the characters after the "." or "V".
+However, there can be several ()'d groups of numbers ``9(5)V9(3)`` kind of of thing.
+So precision in the latter case is 3, making things a little more complex.

+Also, we don't handle separate sign very gracefully.
+It seems little-used, so we're comfortable ignoring it.

 ..  py:class:: Picture

     Define the various attribtes of a COBOL PICTURE clause.